 The rest of the details are fine: jetted pockets, 3-button cuffs and no vents.
 As for the cut, it is a size too large, the shoulders have too much padding and are too wide, the sleeves are too long and the jacket fits too large through the body.
 This cut is typical of late 80s fashion and contributes to Licence to Kill being sartorially the worst film of the series.

 Bond’s trousers have double reverse pleats and a silk braid down the leg.
-They are worn with white braces.
+They are worn with white moire silk braces.
 Bond’s shirt has a fancy striped bib and a placket front with four onyx studs (the only time Bond wears onyx studs), an undersized spread collar and double cuffs.
 Bond’s silk barathea bow tie is cut in a narrow batwing shape.
 Bond’s shoes are black patent slip-ons.

 For this blog to have a continued life after I run out of clothes from the Bond series, I’ll need to find some other material.
 If Roger Moore was chosen for Bond instead of Connery in the 1960s, here’s how we might have seen Bond dressed.
 Roger Moore had the same tailor in the 1960s as he did in his 1970s Bond films: Cyril Castle of Conduit Street in London.
 Yes, that’s the same street that Connery’s tailor Anthony Sinclair had his premises, and their styles had a few similarities.
 They both cut suits with natural shoulders and full chests, though Castle uses more waist suppression.
 But whilst Sean Connery wore 2-button suits, all of Roger Moore’s suits as Simon Templar had the more traditional 3-button front.
 The button stance is fairly low, corresponding to Moore’s low waist, and only the middle button is fastened.
 The lapels are very narrow, narrower than Connery’s ever were.

 The example here is from the first episode of Series 2 of The Saint, titled “The Fellow Traveller,” which aired September 1963.
 The fabric has a narrow-spaced pinstripe, with about three stripes to the inch, and Moore had many similarly striped suits throughout The Saint.
 Black-and-white television means that it’s impossible to know the colour, but considering how dark this suit is I would guess navy rather than charcoal.
 This suit has flapped pockets, 3-button cuffs and no vent.
-We don’t see much of the trousers, but most of the trousers in the series have a flat front.
+We don’t see much of the trousers, but most of the trousers in the series have a darted front.